Providing access to mental health shouldn't be a problem for anyone.

 How Can You Help?

 Becoming a volunteer is easy!
-We have a volunteer opportunities for all ages, including teen and high schoolers,
+We have a volunteer opportunities for all ages- including teens and senior citizens.

-individuals and families, as well as for corporate and community groups of any kind or size.
-You can volunteer once a year to make an ongoing commitment.
-From the novice volunteer to the highly skilled – volunteering at My Place – Center for Wellness can be one of the most rewarding experiences of your life.
-Come help us with bingo, pool table, computers, etc., or help us with our fundraising through grant writing, press contacts and solicit.
+You can volunteer once a year or make an ongoing commitment.
+From the novice volunteer to the highly skilled – volunteering at My Place Center for Wellness can be one of the most rewarding experiences of your life!

 Contact us to schedule a visit and a volunteer orientation!